Who has a tale to tell about the Ambassador bar?

 I’ve described the Ambassador bar as a vibrant, messy, banging rock and roll venue.
 I’ve imagined elements of this and put my own spin on it, because I was never there.

-However, friends of mine were.
-Some played guitar in a heavy metal band, some discovered substances in the toilets, some danced on the floor and some on top of the bar.
+However friends of mine were, and stories abound about their escapades.
+Some played guitar in heavy metal bands, some discovered substances in the toilets, some danced on the floor and some on top of the bar.
 The air was smoky, lights were dim and the walls were covered by shiny red wallpaper.
 Occasionally there would be a late-night venture into the dark theatre space for a peek.

 Anecdotes such as this have slipped into a space between nostalgia and retrospect.
 Too recent to warrant a faraway look in the eyes, too long ago to remember entirely what took place.
 Peter Roche owned the bar between 2000-2012 then leased the bar to other owners.
 He remains the landlord and occupier of the main theatre space.